SachJbp/TextDecepter/README.md

 # Hard-Label-Black-Box-Attack-on-NLP
 TextDecepter: Hard Label Black Box attack on NLP

+Note: The pretrained target models have been taken from [Textfooler] (https://github.com/jind11/TextFooler)

 Follow the steps to run the attack algorithm

 1) Download the [counter-fitted-vectors.txt](https://drive.google.com/open?id=1JXznRuK-tfewW_KyNMuTElSa0JxXCkCx) and put it in counter_fitting_embedding folder